wollardj/Mandrill/README.md

 ### Initial Login
 Like any good web app, the default username and password are `admin` and `admin`. _I hope it's obvious that you should change this password immediately._

-### Installing Mandrill on Linux

-See the step through wiki guide for [Ubuntu](https://github.com/wollardj/Mandrill/wiki/Creating-Users-%26-Groups-%28Ubuntu%29) or [CentOS](https://github.com/wollardj/Mandrill/wiki/Creating-Users-%26-Groups-%28CentOS%29)

----

-## More about `mandrillctl` on OS X Hosts

-_(Linux support is coming)_

 ### Updating Mandrill
 Mandrill has a built in command for updating to the current release